MarioBinder/awesome-.new-shortcuts/README.md

 - note.new||notes.new||keep.new //google keep
 - *email.new||mail.new //google mail*

+## PM
+- prezi.new //new presentation
+- task.new //new asana entity

+## Blogging
+- medium.new || story.new //create a new story in medium

 ## Development

 - repo.new //github repo
 - api.new //runkit api
+- gist.new //new gist snippet
+- glitch.new //new project on glitch

 ## Miro
 - miro.new //create a new blank board